 — |

-🎛️ Per-Table Options
+🎛️ Per-Card Options

-Each data type card offers these controls:
+Each data type card offers standard controls, plus some cards have specialized options.

 |